 The initial pilot program (from Nov.
 1, 2016, to Oct.
 31, 2017) is funded through a partnership between Denver's Road Home, Denver Public Works, Denver Parks & Recreation and Denver Human Services.

-- More than 109 people have had work opportunities during the program's first six months
+- Nearly 284 people have had work opportunities during the program's first year

-- More than 62 participants have found permanent employment – 12 with the City and County of Denver
+- 110 participants have found permanent employment – 15 with the City and County of Denver.
+Other hiring partners include:

 - Call Bayaud Enterprises at 303-830-6885 to learn about work opportunities or to become a future employer or work site